LesnyRumcajs/grpc_bench/README.md

 Other parameters will depend on your use-case.
 Choose wisely.

 # Results
 You can find our sample results in the [Wiki](https://github.com/LesnyRumcajs/grpc_bench/wiki).
 Be sure to run the benchmarks yourself if you have sufficient hardware, especially for multi-core scenarios.
+Feel free to post the results to [discussions](https://github.com/LesnyRumcajs/grpc_bench/discussions/categories/benchmark-results)!